dusandjovanovic/dotnetcore-graphql-monolith/README.md

 ```
 mutation addReview{
-  addReview(description: "Something you have to say about it", placeId: 1, cityId: 1){
+  addReview(description: "Something you have to say about it", placeId: 1, accountId: 1){
     id
     name
   }